saferthanhouses/location-journal/notes.md

 Geolocation Functionality
 - show toast for 'get user location', 'outdated location please update' etc
+- this can take a while on mobile, so is necessary

 Development Functionality
 - do something about geolocation indecision (!!!)